gautam-kushwah/424_project2/index.md

 **date** - The date of the entries
 **daytype** - W=Weekday, A=Saturday, U=Sunday/Holiday
 **rides** - total number of ridership on that date

+The other files which contained the latitude and longitude of the stations was also taken from Chicago data portal which could be found [here](https://data.cityofchicago.org/Transportation/CTA-System-Information-List-of-L-Stops/8pix-ypme)

 The date was provided in a chr format, therefore it had to be converted into a usable format which was achieved through a R library called **lubridate**